 To secure financing

-Crafting a comprehensive business plan for your waste management services, whether you're starting up or already established, is paramount when you're seeking financing from banks or investors.
+Crafting a comprehensive business plan for your waste management company, whether you're starting up or already established, is paramount when you're seeking financing from banks or investors.

 Given how fragile small businesses are, financiers will want to ensure that you have a clear roadmap in place as well as command and control of your future cash flows before entertaining the idea of funding you.